ltgcgo/docs/src/ltgc/encryption.md

 Whenever available, we will serve the certificate hash used for direct connections to our endpoints under [this URL](https://www.ltgc.cc/cert-sha256) for whoever requiring it.
 Exact certificate hash can be utilized to confirm if MITM attacks are observed.

 ### Authorities (CA)
 We currently issue certificates from the following certificate authorities.
 Hashes of the utilized root certificates are up-to-date as of 7th March, 2026.
+All of our certificates are included in CT (certificate transparency) logs.

 - [Amazon Trust Services](https://www.amazontrust.com/repository/)
   - `Amazon Root CA 1` (CS): `87dcd4dc74640a322cd205552506d1be64f12596258096544986b4850bc72706`